isaahyar/amsequestrianwebsite/README.md

-# amsequestrianwebsite
+# Overview
-This an AMS Equestrian website using mobirise.
+This an AMS Equestrian website built using mobirise.